xiaovhua/tenvoo/prepare/README.md

 - **UK Biobank**: We use the officially preprocessed T1-weighted MRI images, already registered to the MNI template.

 - **BraTS 2021**: We use the raw T1-weighted images.
 A filtered list of valid samples is provided in [`./prepare/clean_brats.txt`](./clean_brats.txt).
-If needed, you can put the txt file into the root path of BraTS2021.
+If needed, you can put this txt file into the root path of BraTS2021.

 - **ADNI & PPMI**: We pre-process the T1-weighted images from ADNI and PPMI following the steps below.